warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 none of which are necessarily the best, effectively (but accidentally) defining a specification of sorts.

-## Left As An Exercise For The Author
+## Left As An Exercise For The Programmer

 The
 [SPAKE2 paper](http://www.di.ens.fr/~pointche/Documents/Papers/2005_rsa.pdf),